ArduPilot/ardupilot_wiki/plane/source/docs/plane-configuration-landing-page.rst

    may also choose to :ref:`Configure Optional Hardware <common-optional-hardware>` including battery monitor, sonar, airspeed sensor, optical flow, OSD, camera gimbal, antenna tracker etc.

+.. note:: Airspeed sensor defaults to MS4525.
+If you don't have an Airspeed sensor or don't have an MS4525 then it's probably a good idea to at least check the settings.

 .. toctree::
     :maxdepth: 1